Required Reading

 • GNUR 9890: Dissertation Seminar (enroll post-comprehensive exam)

-• GNUR 9999: Dissertation Research
+• GNUR 9999: Dissertation Research (enroll post-dissertation proposal approval)

 • Cognates and Electives